Stability conditions on Calabi-Yau threefolds via Brill-Noether theory of curves: Bounds on the Brill--Noether number

 \subsubsection{K3 surfaces}

 Now, we discuss the case where $C$ lies in a K3 surface.
-In the rest of this section, we fix $S$ to be a smooth\footnote{All results can be generalized to K3 surfaces with rational Gorenstein singularities.
-However, this requires additional effort, and we do not address it in the current paper.} K3 surface and $H$ to be an ample divisor on $S$.
-Then
+In the rest of this section, we fix $S$ to be a smooth\footnote{All results can be generalized to K3 surfaces with mild singularities.
+However, this requires additional effort, and we do not address it in the current paper.} K3 surface and $H$ to be an ample divisor on $S$ such that $H^2$ divides $D.H$ for all divisors $D$ on $S$ (e.g.~$\mathrm{Pic}(S)=\mathbb{Z}H$).
+Then by setting $m\coloneqq H^2$, we get

 For any coherent sheaf $E$ of rank $r$ and degree $d$ on $C$, we have